-The District of Mission is nestled on a southern coastal mountain slope, overlooking the lush valley of the mighty Fraser River.
+The City of Mission is nestled on a southern coastal mountain slope, overlooking the lush valley of the mighty Fraser River.
 Founded in 1892, Mission, BC was originally inhabited by the Stó:lō First Nations people, and today this rapidly growing and dynamic centre is home to a population of some 38,000 residents.

 Mission has a unique and colourful history.
 It is the site of Canada’s first train robbery, B.C.’s first rail link to the United States, one of the earliest Hydroelectric dams and Fraser River bridges, and is home to the oldest known First Nations’ archaeological site in British Columbia.

 The municipality has an open and welcoming attitude to its citizens and businesses, new residents, investors, and visitors alike.
 Come and see for yourself why Mission is “the Jewel in the Valley”.

 In 1861 a young French Oblate Priest selected Mission for the site of St. Mary’s Indian Residential School, which included a church, workshops and a grist mill.
 Local farms then established and included dairy, poultry, hog farming, grain, fruit, berry and vegetable production.

 In the mid 1880’s, establishment of railway facilities further focused attention on Mission and facilitated a period of rapid urban growth which included the “Great Land Sale” of 1891.
 Mission’s considerable lake and forest resources also enabled establishment of hydro electric operations and the creation of a prosperous logging industry.

 Mission has retained its keen sense of history which is evident in the heritage buildings of its historic downtown core and hinterland.
 More recent additions to the historic mosaic include Westminster Abbey, Hatzic Rock, and the Fraser River Heritage Park.
 Planned rejuvenation of the Fraser River Waterfront will ensure that history will continue to be an important part of Mission’s future.

 Today, Mission is a growing community of over 38,000 residents nestled in the Coast Mountains beside the Fraser River, 70 kms from downtown Vancouver.
 Residents enjoy Mission’s rich history and strong sense of community, while also retaining the benefit of ready access to the greater Vancouver area.

 More historical information can be found on these websites: